top of page

 Absolutely.
 The purpose of the workshop is to give talented individuals the opportunity to develop their work and perform in a professional setting.

 There will be other experienced writers on the course who will offer a good forum to exchange ideas.
 You will also have the opportunity to bring your talent to the attention of the OSO theatre.
-Furthermore, communication and group work skills will be put into practice this season, due to us working towards one collective performance.

 How involved do I have to be with the actors and the director?